Christopher Morel Player Props: Cubs vs. Blue Jays

-Christopher Morel -- .176 average over his past 10 games -- will be in action for the Chicago Cubs versus the Toronto Blue Jays, with Jose Berrios on the hill, on August 11 at 7:07 PM ET.
+On Saturday, Christopher Morel (hitting .147 in his past 10 games) and the Chicago Cubs face the Toronto Blue Jays, whose starting pitcher will be Chris Bassitt.
+First pitch is at 3:07 PM ET.

 Christopher Morel Game Info & Props vs. the Blue Jays